manlito/pointcloud-raster/README.md

 ## Features ##

-- Supports TXT and LAS files
+- Full support TXT and LAS files
+- Rudimentary PLY support: Only XYZ and XYZRGB pointclouds
 - Can output to PNG file (requires libpng)
 - Supports rasters from arbitrary view points (cameras)
 - Files are rasterized on fly, meaning low memory usage.
 However, raster is hold in memory, which implies max size depends on your system.

-## Todos ##

-- [ ] Floating point outputs (e.g., adding elevation map)
-- [ ] Use raster output to geolocate it (TIFF output).
-If added, will be optional because of GDAL.
-- [ ] Low memory footprint with tiled write of output rasters

 ## How to build ##